import numpy as np

 The sweet spot is the point in the parameter space where the energy difference between the even and odd ground states is minimized.

-package to find the sweet spot.
+We will use scipy.optimize.minimize to find the sweet spot.

 We will define a function that calculates the energy difference between the even and odd ground states.